 The following federal departments and agencies are partners in the Family Violence Initiative:

 The Public Health Agency of Canada coordinates the federal Family Violence Initiative (FVI) and hosts the Stop Family Violence web pages.
-The Agency is supporting enhanced work in family violence prevention through its children's programs for vulnerable populations.
+The Agency is supporting enhanced work in family violence prevention through its maternal-child health programs for vulnerable populations.
 These programs focus on positive parenting, parental involvement, attachment, resilience and healthy relationships.
 The programs also serve as important points of access where women living in situations of abuse and violence may be referred to more specialized intervention services.
-The Agency also conducts surveillance on child maltreatment and intimate partner violence through the Canadian Incidence Study of Reported Child Abuse and Neglect.
+The Agency also conducts surveillance on child maltreatment (including some aspects of intimate partner violence) on and off reserve through the Canadian Incidence Study of Reported Child Abuse and Neglect.

 The Canada Mortgage and Housing Corporation provides federal funding for shelters for victims of family violence to provinces and territories (PTs) through bilateral agreements under the Investment in Affordable Housing (IAH).
 IAH agreements provide PTs with the flexibility to design and deliver housing programs and initiatives, in order to meet their own local needs and priorities.
 Initiatives include, for example, new construction, renovation, shelter allowances and accommodations for victims of family violence.
 On-reserve, under the Shelter Enhancement Program (SEP), CMHC offers financial assistance for the repair, rehabilitation and improvement of existing shelters, and to assist in the acquisition or construction of new shelters and second-stage housing for victims of family violence.